A Comprehensive Overview Of Data Quality Monitoring

 Test the continuous monitoring solution

 Test the entire solution to make sure it works as expected.
-For example, you are getting accurate alerting (not false positives and negatives), the solution is scalable, generalizable, and easy to use by others.
+For example, you are getting accurate alerting (not false positives and negatives), and the solution is scalable, generalizable, and easy to use by others.

 Understand business, data, and technical requirements